ctf0/vue-notif/README.md

         duration: 1,
         icon: false,
         onClose(){
-            // what happen when notification close button is clicked }
+            // what happen when notification is closed }
     });
     ```